ansible-collections/community.general/CONTRIBUTING.md

 ## pre-commit

-This particular process will help to evaluate some linting before committing any changes.
-Therefore you need the pre-commit.
+To help ensure high-quality contributions this repository includes a [pre-commit](https://pre-commit.com) configuration which corrects and tests against common issues that would otherwise cause CI to fail.
+To begin using these pre-commit hooks see the [Installation](#installation) section below.

 ### Installation

-Follow <https://pre-commit.com/#install> and `pre-commit install`
+Follow the [instructions](https://pre-commit.com/#install) provided with pre-commit and run `pre-commit install` under the repository base.
+If for any reason you would like to disable the pre-commit hooks run `pre-commit uninstall`.